Logandv3/rancid-tomatillos/README.md

 ## Reflections

-- React makes a lot of things easier like the UI and can be nice for organizing data and managing state.
+- React makes a lot of things easier like the UI management and it can be nice for organizing data and managing state.
 This was a good first project and we look   forward to doing more projects with React.

 ## Future Plans

+- We would like to refactor our components so we don't have unecessary class components.
+Most of our component should be fcns.
 - Finish the login page so the user has more options.
 - Implement Express.js server functionality to allow the user to search, rate and save movies.
 - We would like to allow the user to view a movies trailer video on the movie detail page.